hasOki/protractor_tutorial/README.md

 to test the site using protractor interactively, this one comes handy when you setup the test suite for the first time and studying the dom selector

+###Steping Through Protractor Test
+To step through your protractor testing you can use the debug mode in protractor

+    protractor debug <your-e2e-config-file.js>

+Protractor has its own debugger command to pause the testing process.
+Use `browser.debugger()` to pause during the protractor test.

 ###Using Mock in Protractor
 //TODO: Write about using $httpBackend Proxy to pass the mock data to protractor test